fayaz-ui/fayaz-ui/README.md

 ### full stack web Designer/Developer

 - 👋 Hi, I’m @fayaz-ui
-- 👀 I’m interested in front-end web development.
+- 👀 I’m interested in Full-stack web development.
 - 🌱 I’m currently learning fundamentals of information technology.
 - 💞️ I’m looking to collaborate on open source projects and ideas.
 - 📫 you can contact me on [linkedin] (https://www.linkedin.com/in/mohd-fayaz-08649b170/)